What Is Prostatitis?

 - Pain or discomfort near the genitals and/ or rectum

-Prostatitis is a common condition among men ranging from the ages of 20 to 50, although it is most common in middle-aged men.
+Prostatitis is a common condition among men aged 20–50, although it is most common in middle-aged men.
 In fact, approximately 2 million men are diagnosed with prostatitis every year.
 Furthermore, 15 percent of men who visited a physician for genital pain and discomfort were diagnosed with prostatitis.
-Although the likelihood of a man experiencing prostatitis at least once in his lifetime is incredibly common, the risk of a recurring episode of prostatitis is significantly elevated.
-Therefore, patients who experienced at least one episode of prostatitis are at a higher risk for experiencing another.
-Despite how common prostatitis is in men, the condition is often misunderstood and lacks sufficient research.
-Many physicians and urologists have claimed that prostatitis is often misdiagnosed due to the wide range of syndromes and characteristics of the condition.
-The spectrum of prostatitis ranges from straightforward bacterial prostatitis infections to more complex conditions that extend well beyond the inflammation of the prostate.
+Although the likelihood of a man experiencing prostatitis at least once in his lifetime is high, once a patient has experienced an episode of prostatitis, the risk of a recurring episode is significantly elevated.
+Despite the high prevalence of prostatitis, the condition is often misunderstood and lacks sufficient research.
+Many physicians and urologists claim that prostatitis is often misdiagnosed due to its variety of syndromes and characteristics, ranging from acute bacterial prostate infections to more complex conditions that extend well beyond inflammation of the prostate.

-What is perhaps more frustrating than the pain is that most physical examinations and office visits fail to detect the exact cause of pain.
-Although some cultures and microscopic examinations of urine and prostatic secretions have proven to help pinpoint the specific cause of prostatitis as well as help determine the best prostatitis treatment, antibiotics have historically been the most common prostatitis cure; natural remedies are only recently becoming more popular.
-Many patients have been subjected to antibiotics for three to four weeks while some patients required prostatitis treatment for several months!
-What’s worse is that the majority of men who have spent months on antibiotics aren’t 100 percent cured, and will experience recurring symptoms or a recurring case of prostatitis after ceasing use of antibiotics.
-As a result, many frustrated men are looking into other prostatitis treatment options, including natural remedies for prostatitis.
+What is perhaps more frustrating than the pain is that physical examinations frequently fail to reveal the exact cause of pain.
+Antibiotics have historically been the most common treatment, with natural approaches only recently becoming more popular.
+Although cultures and microscopic examinations of urine and prostatic secretions may help pinpoint the specific cause of prostatitis and the best treatment, many patients are subjected to antibiotics for three to four weeks while some require treatment for several months!
+Overuse of antibiotics is now associated with a wide range of negative health outcomes.
+What’s worse is that the majority of men who spend months on antibiotics aren’t 100 percent cured, and will experience recurring symptoms after ceasing use of antibiotics.
+As a result, many frustrated men are looking into other options, including more natural approaches.